Metallosphaera hakonensis: Genomics and ecology

-M. hakonensis has genome that is about 2.3 Mbps long and has a G+C content of 43.29% determined through Ion Torrent Sequencing and assembled using the Newbler v.
+M. hakonensis has genome that is about 2.3 Mbp long and has a G+C content of 43.29% determined through Ion Torrent Sequencing and assembled using the Newbler v.
 2.8 software.
-M. hakonensis’s genome contains 3,357 protein coding genes and 57 RNA genes determined using the Joint Genome Institute's gene calling methods and IMG's annotation pipeline Near neighbors include Metallosphaera prunae, M. sedula, and M. yellowstonensis.
+M. hakonensis's genome contains 3,357 protein coding genes and 57 RNA genes determined using the Joint Genome Institute's gene calling methods and IMG's annotation pipeline Near neighbors include Metallosphaera prunae, M. sedula, and M. yellowstonensis.
 M. hakonensis has a 98% similarity in the 16S rRNA sequence to the other members of the genus Metallosphaera.

 Genome sequencing of M. hakonensis has revealed the presence of genes coding for enzyme Urease, with genes present for subunits A and B. Urease catalyzes the degradation of urea to ammonia and bicarbonate.
 Sequences also revealed the presence of genes for haloacetate dehalogenase.
 Haloacetate dehalogenase catalyzes the conversion of haloacetate to glycolate and the halide ion(e.g. fluoride).
 M. hakonensis also contains the gene for maleylacetate reductase, a key component in biological degradation of halogenated aromatic organic compounds.

 Organisms belonging to the genus Metallosphaera are found in extreme environments such as volcanic fields and hot waste material in mines.